premgane/agolo-slackbot/README.md

 node agolo-slackbot.js
 ```

-Because it's a long-running process (i.e, a Node server), you should probably use a process monitor like [ForeverJS](https://github.com/foreverjs/forever) or [Supervisor](http://supervisord.org/).
-Or you could simply run it in [screen](http://www.thegeekstuff.com/2010/07/screen-command-examples/) or as a [background process](http://stackoverflow.com/a/11856575).
+Because it's a long-running process (i.e, a Node server), you should run it in [screen](http://www.thegeekstuff.com/2010/07/screen-command-examples/) or as a [background process](http://stackoverflow.com/a/11856575).
+You could also use a process monitor like [ForeverJS](https://github.com/foreverjs/forever) or [Supervisor](http://supervisord.org/), but this is probably overkill.

 ## Use the bot